Beyond the Deadline: The Ongoing ADA Compliance Reality

-April 24, 2026 isn't the finish line—it's the starting gun.
+The April 2026 IFR shifted ADA Title II compliance to 2027 — but compliance is not a finish line, it's a starting gun.
 Here's what OCR enforcement, ongoing monitoring, and sustainable compliance actually look like.

-Many universities are treating April 24, 2026 as a finish line: remediate everything, hit the deadline, move on.
+Many universities are treating their ADA Title II compliance deadline — whether April 2027 (large entities) or April 2028 (smaller entities) — as a finish line: remediate everything, hit the date, move on.

 That's the wrong mental model.

-April 2026 is the starting gun for ongoing compliance obligations.
-Here's what actually happens after the deadline—and how to prepare for the long game.
+The compliance deadline is the starting gun for ongoing obligations.
+Here's what actually happens after the deadline — and how to prepare for the long game.

 The Post-Deadline Enforcement Landscape